Whiskeytown

 Whiskeytown was an American alternative country band formed in 1994 from Raleigh, North Carolina.
 Fronted by Ryan Adams, the group included members Caitlin Cary, Phil Wandscher, Eric "Skillet" Gilmore, and Mike Daly.
 They disbanded in 2000 with Adams leaving to pursue his solo career.
-Whiskeytown gradually expanded its sound outside the confines of alternative country while still maintaining its alternative roots.

 The band released three albums.
 No two albums shared a consistent lineup; Adams and Cary remained the only constants.

 History

 After performing punk rock with a band called The Patty Duke Syndrome, Adams founded Whiskeytown in 1994 in Raleigh, North Carolina.
 The music of country-rock artist Gram Parsons served as his inspiration.
 The band initially consisted of Adams, violinist Caitlin Cary, drummer Eric "Skillet" Gilmore, bassist Steve Grothmann and guitarist Phil Wandscher.

 Faithless Street era (1995–1996)

 Faithless Street, released on Mood Food Records in 1995, established the band as one of the genre's leaders, thanks to glowing reviews in publications such as No Depression, and helped the band score a major-label record deal with the Geffen Records imprint Outpost.

 Faithless was re-released on the imprint in 1998 with nearly a dozen bonus tracks from the era.
 Among the bonus tracks were previously unreleased tracks and tracks that had been released on earlier albums and EPs, including Strangers Almanac and Rural Free Delivery.
 One track, "Oklahoma," was removed.
 Adams claimed that the reason for the re-release was the muddy sound of the original version and his distaste for "Oklahoma," which was added to the album despite his objections.